truenas/documentation/content/SCALE/Introduction/SCALEHardwareGuide.md

 * Remote virtual media for TrueNAS installation or reinstallation

 Because TrueNAS relies heavily on its web-based user interface (UI), console access can occasionally be needed to make network configuration changes.
-TrueNAS administration and sharing default to a single network interface, and this becomes a challenge when it comes time to upgrade, for example, LACP aggregated networking.
+TrueNAS administration and sharing default to a single network interface, which becomes a challenge when it comes time to upgrade, for example, LACP aggregated networking.
 The ideal solution is to have a dedicated subnet for access to the TrueNAS web UI, but this luxury is not available to all users.
 This is why the occasional visit to the hardware console is necessary for global configuration and, possibly, system recovery.
 The latest TrueNAS Mini and TrueNAS R-Series systems ship with full-featured, HTML5-based IPMI support on a dedicated gigabit network interface.